PPN

 There are few housing options in the park.
 We advise you to book your accommodation as early as possible in order to have the widest choice and the best hotels.
 The village of San Jose is a nice place to stay, to fully enjoy the atmosphere of the park or in Almeria at 30 minutes by car.

-➡️Doña Pakyta, in San José, small hotel ideally located, with direct access to a small beach and 2 minutes from restaurants (with parking).
+➡️Notre favorite: Doña Pakyta, in San José, a small hotel ideally located, with direct access to a small beach and 2 minutes from restaurants (with parking).

 Our map of Cabo de Gata-Níjar